datacratic/google-url/README.txt

    this type of URL.
 Note that it may have a hostname! "localhost" is allowed, for example "file://localhost/foo" is the same as "file:///foo".

+"FileSystem URL": A URL referring to a file reached via the FileSystem API described at http://www.w3.org/TR/file-system-api/.
+These are nested URLs, with compound schemes of e.g. "filesystem:file:" or "filesystem:https:".
+   Parsed FileSystem URLs will have a nested inner_parsed() object containing information about the inner URL.

 "Path URL": This is everything else.
 There is no standard on how to treat these URLs, or even what they are called.
 This library decomposes them into a scheme and a path.
 The path is everything following the scheme.
 This type of URL includes "javascript", "data", and even "mailto" (although "mailto" might look like a standard scheme in some respects, it is not).

 Design
 ======